 (a) Unassigned emissions equal the netting basis minus the source's current PTE, minus any banked emission reduction credits.
 Unassigned emissions are zero if this result is negative.

-(b) Unused capacity created after the effective date of this rule due to reduced potential to emit that is not banked or expired emission reduction credits (OAR 340-268-0030), increase unassigned emissions on a ton for ton basis.
+(b) Unused capacity created after the effective date of this rule due to reduced potential to emit that is not banked or expired emission reduction credits (OAR 340-268-0030), increases unassigned emissions on a ton for ton basis.

 (3) Maximum unassigned emissions.

-(a) Except as provided in paragraph (c) of this section, unassigned emissions will be reduced to not more than the SER (OAR 340-200-0020 Table 2) on July 1, 2007 and at each permit renewal following this date.
+(a) Except as provided in subsection (b), unassigned emissions will be reduced to not more than the SER on July 1, 2007 and upon each permit renewal following that date.

-(b) The netting basis is reduced by the amount that unassigned emissions are reduced.

-(c) In an AQMA where the EPA requires an attainment demonstration based on dispersion modeling, unassigned emissions are not subject to reduction under this rule.
+(b) In an AQMA where the EPA requires an attainment demonstration based on dispersion modeling, unassigned emissions are not subject to reduction under this rule.

 (4) Using unassigned emissions.

-(a) Unassigned emissions may be used for internal netting to allow an emission increase at the existing source in accordance with the permit.
+(a) An existing source may use unassigned emissions for internal netting to allow an emission increase in accordance with the permit.

-(b) Unassigned emissions may not be banked or transferred to another source.
+(b) A source may not bank unassigned emissions or transfer them to another source.

-(c) Emissions that are removed from the netting basis are unavailable for netting in any future permit actions.
+(c) A source may not use emissions that are removed from the netting basis, including emission reductions required by rule, order or permit condition under OAR 340-222-0046(3)(a)(C), in any future permit actions.

 (5) Upon renewal, modification or other reopening of a permit after July 1, 2002 the unassigned emissions will be established with an expiration date of July 1, 2007 for all unassigned emissions in excess of the SER.
-Each time the permit is renewed after July 1, 2007 the unassigned emissions will be established again and reduced upon the following permit renewal to no more than the SER for each pollutant in OAR 340-200-0020 Table 2.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+Each time the permit is renewed after July 1, 2007 the unassigned emissions will be established again and reduced upon the following permit renewal to no more than the SER for each regulated pollutant NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

-[ED.
-NOTE: Tables referenced are available from the agency.]

 Stat.
 Auth.: ORS 468.020 & 468A.310 Stats.
 Implemented: ORS 468 & 468A Hist.: DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01; DEQ 5-2011, f.
 4-29-11, cert. ef.
 5-1-11